 The number of Amazon vehicles has increased

-Our streets and highways is an ever increasing place of racing vehicles all in a hurry to get from here to there, and then, from there to here again.
+Our streets and highways are an ever increasing place of racing vehicles all in a hurry to get from here to there, and then, from there to here again.
 The scores of Amazon delivery drivers are a part of this growth of traffic.
 The number of Amazon vehicles has increased with its rise as the premier purveyor of goods.
+The Las Vegas truck accident lawyers can help navigate all the complications these increases cause.

 Amazon delivers over one-million of packages a day.
 For Amazon Prime customers, its service includes a 1 or 2 day delivery on many items.
 To make good on this promise, Amazon must make sure its delivery drivers are pushed to the limits to make their deliveries.
 Amazon tracks the progress of the delivery drivers via apps installed on their smart phones.
 This ability to track the progress of the shipped package is also available to the customer via alerts on the app.